Husnu Emrah Unalan

 Q: What advice do you have for pre-university students?

 Unalan: They will need a strong background in maths, physics and chemistry.
 In addition to that, most of the departments in the universities are now offering nanotechnology 101 courses.
 I would advise them to take those courses to get themselves familiar with this one of the fastest growing scientific field.

 Engineering students will be asked to conduct summer practices.
-They should try to get affiliated with companies or research laboratories on this field.
+They should try to get affiliated with companies (maybe start-ups) or research laboratories in this field.

 They should read a lot.
 This includes books, articles and scientific papers.
 They should not get discouraged if they don’t understand what is stated in there.
 There are really good reference books on nanotechnology where they can easily read and understand without getting bored.
 There are also many websites (physicsworld, sciencedaily etc.) publishing on popular topics, which needs to be checked on a weekly basis.